aakashdahake/Crypto-Tracker/README.md

 - When track price is High/Low than current crypto's buy price, your computer will make a beep sound alerting you about the current market situation of your selected Crypto
 - To stop the alert, select that tracker job from (Current Running Trackers) window and click Stop Tracker button, the job will be removed and beep sound will stop

-- To stop all all alarming tracker click on Clear Alter button
+- To stop all all alarming tracker click on Clear Alerted button
 - In case if user want to stop all Tracker, click Stop All button

 ## ::Note::